 In October, Smith chose to travel to the east coast to visit New Jersey spinal surgeon Darryl Antonacci, MD.
 Doctors determined her chances for a new type of surgery, discovering Smith would qualify as a candidate.

-Rather than the restricting treatment, the new approach uses a thread to tether the spine in a normal position, allowing Smith to continue dancing and playing sports– tasks that would become nearly impossible to complete with a rod in her back.
+Rather than the restricting treatment, the new approach uses a cord to correct the curve of the spine to a normal position, allowing Smith to continue dancing and playing sports– tasks that would become nearly impossible to complete with a rod in her back.

 Smith will undergo surgery on December 2, but for now she has a message for anyone facing these kinds of curves along life’s path: “to all my scoliosis warriors out there– stay strong, hang in there, and if you’re wanting surgery, this is the way to go.”